theonaunheim/tutorials/README.md

 # tutorials
-MIT-licensed tutorials related to Python and Python data analysis
+MIT-licensed tutorials related to Python and Python data analysis libraries.

+The first set of tutorials is purely related to Python:

+* **Python Tutorials**
+    * 101: Python for Newbies
+    * 201: Python for Devs (Part 1)
+    * 202: Python for Devs (Part 2)

-Video walkthroughs of these tutorials and the manner in which they are set up are being made available [here](https://www.youtube.com/playlist?list=PL0K68QsPLDasgvcTuDnNCF5JX21o2YX67).
+Videos of these Python tutorials and the instructions for setting up your environment to execute the presentation are found here [here](https://www.youtube.com/playlist?list=PL0K68QsPLDatdljp-9M3eP3W086y98ruc).
+These Python tutorials unsurprisingly require Python, which is available for free via [Python.org](https://www.python.org/downloads/).

-It contains the following Python data analysis tutorials that are presented via the Jupyter Notebook and a variety of other Python packages (most easily obtained via the Anaconda3 distribution [here](https://www.anaconda.com/download/)):
+The second set of tutorials is related to Python data analysis libraries and processing data via Jupyter:

 * **Journeys in Jupyter**
     * 101: Python Data Ecosystem